dbdesign-students-spring2024/6-mongodb-analysis-anasmzzm/README.md

 ```
 This tells me that hosts with ID 51769509 and ID 3793516 are superhosts.

-Next, I find all the listings from these superhosts and only include the price, neighbourhood, host_name, and if they are a superhost.
+Next, I find all the listings from these superhosts and only include the price, neighbourhood, host_name.

 ```mongodb
 db.listings_clean.find({host_is_superhost:true, "host_id": { $in: [51769509, 3793516] }},{"name": 1, "price": 1, "neighbourhood": 1, "host_name": 1, "host_is_superhost": 1, "_id": 0})